Luisb770/Emotion-Classifier-Using-TESS-Dataset/README.md

 ## Acknowledgements

-We would like to thank the University of Toronto for providing the TESS dataset.
+I would like to thank the University of Toronto for providing the TESS dataset.
 This high-quality dataset has been instrumental in training robust emotion classifiers.

 ---